Hugo101/PLATINUM/README.md

-code for the under review paper: PLATINUM: Semi-Supervised Model Agnostic Meta-Learning using Submodular Mutual Information
+code for the paper: PLATINUM: Semi-Supervised Model Agnostic Meta-Learning using Submodular Mutual Information (under review)

 maml_ssl_main.py is the main file.